By Troy Ivan

 Choose a heat source that fits the desired time and temp.
-The temps involved here can be achieved in a number of ways; sous vide, Instant Pot, oven, steam, and a double boiler.
-There are going to be people asking if they can use the Ardent to do this?
-The answer is yes, you probably can with some assumptions about temps and only if you already have one, for God’s sake please DON’T go out and buy one of those for decarbing, it’s silly.
+The temps involved here can be achieved in several ways: sous vide, Instant Pot, oven, steam, and a double boiler.
+People will ask if they can use the Ardent to do this?
+The answer is yes, you probably can with some assumptions about temps, and only if you already have one; for God’s sake, please DON’T go out and buy one of those for decarbing; it’s silly.

 Step 4: Load jar then place in heated environment

-I’m only comfortable using good quality, brand canning jars so I’ve restricted my experimentation to those.
+I’m only comfortable using good quality, brand canning jars, so I’ve restricted my experimentation to those.
 I like to work with the jars about 25% full.
-After putting the concentrate in the jar, I sealed it and placed into the pre-heated environment of choice.
+After putting the concentrate in the jar, I sealed it and placed it into the pre-heated environment of choice.
 It’s that easy.

-*Working with glass in changing temp environments and pressures can be hazardous so caution and appropriate hand and eye protection is required.
+*Working with glass in changing temp environments and pressures can be hazardous, so caution and appropriate hand and eye protection are required.

 Step 5: Remove from heat and allow to cool

-After the allotted time has passed, remove the jar and allow to cool naturally on an appropriate heat resistant surface.
-Opening the jar prematurely can allow some of the terpenes to evaporate out if warm enough.
-A lighter, or even clear, higher cannabinoid layer may settle on the bottom.
-Once the jar is completely cooled it can be opened and stirred to homogenize the oil as much as possible.
-When the concentrate is stirred there can be a neat, foaming release of CO2 bubbles which is fun to watch but be careful of overflow.
-If it foams up, after stirring I set it aside for a while and when all the bubbles settle the oil is ready to be used!
+After the allotted time, remove the jar and allow it to cool naturally on an appropriate heat-resistant surface.
+Opening the jar prematurely can enable some terpenes to evaporate if it is warm enough.
+A lighter, or even transparent, higher cannabinoid layer may settle on the bottom.
+Once the jar is completely cooled, it can be opened and stirred to homogenize the oil as much as possible.
+When the concentrate is stirred, there can be a neat, foaming release of CO2 bubbles, which is fun to watch, but be careful of overflow.
+If it foams up, I set it aside for a while after stirring, and when all the bubbles settle, the oil is ready to be used!

 TERPENE RETENTION DATA

 Two sets of testing were performed with different starting materials and terpene profiles.
-An interesting point to keep in mind is, as decarb takes place terpenes represent a slightly higher percentage weighting as cannabinoids lose weight.
-Some of these samples were purposefully under or over processed to see a range of results but as far as the terps are involved, they are all in a pretty tight range which is great news.
+An interesting point to remember is that as decarb takes place, terpenes represent a slightly higher weighting as cannabinoids lose weight.
+Some of these samples were purposefully under or over-processed to see a range of results, but as far as the terps are involved, they are all in a pretty tight range, which is excellent news.

-Not being able to collect more data points and iterate these tests for a more comprehensive and potentially accurate guidance is really frustrating, but with Colorado’s testing regulations as they are we do what we can.
-With that in mind, I expect some changes and updates to this information in the future and hope to refine the process and info down the road.
+Not being able to collect more data points and iterate these tests for more comprehensive and potentially accurate guidance is frustrating.
+Still, we do what we can with Colorado’s testing regulations as they are.
+With that in mind, I expect some changes and updates to this information and hope to refine the process and info down the road.

-One pretty cool thing we can see is that in some samples that were probably over processed with time and/or temp the CBN levels are elevated but the terpenes are still nicely represented.
-Obviously, with traditional heat application decarbing techniques and “decarbing appliances” this hasn’t been possible.
-It seems that the testing indicates pretty high CBN conversion compared to CWD and I’m not sure why but it’s something to keep in mind.
-Before taking it too far out of context, realize it’s only a small amount of CBN conversion, and if you look at the “total potential THC” numbers it’s clear that there was no real negative impact there.
+One pretty cool thing we can see is that in some samples that were probably over-processed with time and/or temp, the CBN levels are elevated, but the terpenes are still nicely represented.
+Obviously, with traditional heat application decarbing techniques and “decarbing appliances,” this hasn’t been possible.
+It seems that the testing indicates pretty high CBN conversion compared to CWD, and I’m not sure why, but it’s something to keep in mind.
+Before taking it too far out of context, realize it’s only a tiny amount of CBN conversion, and if you look at the “total potential THC” numbers, there was no discernible negative impact there.

-I haven’t test CBD with this method yet, but I suspect it will be in line with all other CBD and THC comparisons we’ve seen previously.
-Almost every time, at a chosen temp CBD takes twice as long as THC.
-Until we come up with comparative data I will be simply doubling the time I would normally use for THC and call it a day.
+I haven’t tested CBD with this method yet, but I suspect it will align with all other CBD and THC comparisons we’ve seen previously.
+Almost every time, at a chosen temp, CBD takes twice as long as THC.
+Until we come up with comparative data, I will be simply doubling the time I would typically use for THC and calling it a day.

-Lastly, this post is only a reporting of our testing and not a recommendation for anyone to use at home.
-There are hazards when working with the sealed, heated glass, heating sources, and especially if residual solvents are not well purged.
+Lastly, this post is only a report of our testing, not a recommendation for anyone to use at home.
+There are hazards when working with sealed, heated glass heating sources, especially if residual solvents are not well purged.
 Anyone attempting to replicate this process does so at their own risk and is encouraged to use all applicable safety precautions.